brian-j-smith/Mamba.jl/doc/mcmc/model.rst

 * ``dependents::Vector{Symbol}`` : symbols of all ``Dependent`` nodes in topologically sorted order so that a given node in the vector is conditionally independent of subsequent nodes, given the previous ones.
 * ``samplers::Vector{Sampler}`` : sampling functions for updating blocks of stochastic nodes.
 * ``states::Vector{Vector{Float64}}`` : states of chains at the end of a possible series of MCMC runs.
-* ``iter::Integer`` : current MCMC draw from the target distribution.
+* ``iter::Int`` : current MCMC draw from the target distribution.
-* ``burnin::Integer`` : number of initial draws to discard as a burn-in sequence to allow for convergence.
+* ``burnin::Int`` : number of initial draws to discard as a burn-in sequence to allow for convergence.
-* ``chain::Integer`` : current run of an MCMC simulator in a possible series of runs.
+* ``chain::Int`` : current run of an MCMC simulator in a possible series of runs.
 * ``hasinputs::Bool`` : whether values have been assigned to the input nodes.
 * ``hasinits::Bool`` : whether initial values have been assigned to stochastic nodes.